DeMar DeRozan NBA Preview vs. the Hornets

 DeMar DeRozan Insights vs. the Hornets

-- He's knocked down 0.9 threes per game, or 7.7% of his team's makes from beyond the arc this season.

-- The Bulls average the seventh-most possessions per game with 99.4.
-His opponents, the Hornets, have the slowest tempo with 101.2 possessions per contest.
+- DeRozan's opponents, the Hornets, have the NBA's slowest tempo with 101 possessions per game, while his Bulls rank 16th in possessions per game with 99.2.

-- Conceding 120.6 points per game, the Hornets are the 25th-ranked squad in the league on defense.
+- The Hornets are the 25th-best defensive team in the league, allowing 120.1 points per game.

-- Giving up 45 rebounds per game, the Hornets are the 25th-ranked team in the league.
+- The Hornets are the 24th-ranked team in the league, allowing 44.9 rebounds per game.

-- Conceding 27.9 assists per game, the Hornets are the 26th-ranked team in the NBA.
+- Allowing 28 assists per game, the Hornets are the 26th-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!